ruljin/CodersCamp2020.Project.NodeJS-Express-TypeScript.MyPlants/README.md

 **Mentor:** [Filip Kuca](https://github.com/ruljin)

 ## General info
 Our project is an application for plant lovers.
-Users can share their plants as well as experpience with taking care of them with other users.
+Users can share their plants as well as experience with taking care of them with other users.
 This part of project is focused on backend features.
 Application is called MyPlants.

 ## Features
 -	User can create their profil and login.